wp-plugins/exzo/readme.txt

 Basically because there is no other plug-in which is able to provide access to all Exif tags (f.e. the image number provided by Nikons D200).
 If you ask me, most existing plug ins only provide a rudimentary implementation.
 Apart from that, none of them includes an elegant lightbox-style way of zooming pictures.
 All in all that was reason enough to write ExZo.

 == Screenshots ==
+1. ExZo in action.
+2. Fully configurable in the admin options panel.

 == Arbitrary section ==